 In 1997, sixty years after its formation, and realizing that Chambers of Commerce were still the premier local business advocate, the appellation Chamber of Commerce Association of Alabama (CCAA) was adopted.
 Along with this name change began the effort to bring this alliance from a part-time, volunteer-led group of Chamber executives to a true full-time, professionally-led association that represented the needs and issues that affect the over 110 Chambers of Commerce in that make up its membership.

 The BCA was formed in 1985 with the merger of the Alabama Chamber of Commerce and the Associated Industries of Alabama.
 The BCA is recognized as the State Chamber for Alabama by the U.S. Chamber of Commerce.
-BCA and CCAA had always maintained cordial relations, but the linkage between local Chambers and BCA was somehow incomplete it its delivery method.
+BCA and CCAA had always maintained cordial relations, but the linkage between local Chambers and BCA was somehow incomplete in its delivery method.

 In May 2012, the CCAA Board of Directors hired Jeremy L. Arthur, as the President and CEO.
 Jeremy was previously the President of the Prattville (AL) Area Chamber of Commerce and a former CCAA Board member.
-He continues the traditions of CCAA while setting new goals for the future of the ever-growing association.
+He continued the traditions of CCAA while setting new goals for the future of the ever-growing association.

-Today, CCAA, BCA, and the combined efforts of The Partnership remain dedicated to advancing the goal that chambers of commerce are the premier local business advocates in the State of Alabama.
+Today, CCAA, BCA, and the combined efforts of The Partnership remain dedicated to advancing the goal that chambers of commerce are the premier local business advocates in the state of Alabama.
 Through the efforts mentioned above, the collective organizations represent the interests and concerns of over one million working Alabamians every day.